 Once you've created a script, you can schedule it to run once, daily, weekly or monthly at a certain hour:

-- Depending on your choice of frequency, you can then choose an exact date, a day of the week or a day of the month.
+- You can choose an exact date, a day of the week, or a day of the month.
 You can also choose the time you'd like your script to run.

 - Click Save.

-If you later decide to run your script at a different time, click Change schedule in the "Actions" column of the row with your script.
+If you later decide to run your script at a different time, repeat the steps above.

 Managing and tracking scripts

-Next to the name of each script, an icon in the Status column will indicate whether the script is enabled (green icon) or removed (red icon).
-You can remove a script by clicking the green icon, then choosing "Removed."
-Once you remove a script, you can't re-enable it.
+Next to the name of each script, an icon in the “Status” column will indicate that the script is enabled with a green icon.
+You can disable a script by clicking Options, then choosing Disable.

 Fixing issues with scripts